August 11, 2020

-NAPSG Foundation is responding to this need by launching a study to form a baseline understanding on the extent of implementation of resource typing, inventorying, and management across the nation.
+NAPSG Foundation is responding to this need by launching a study to form a baseline understanding of the extent of implementation of resource typing, inventorying, and management across the nation.
 Findings from this effort will help inform future resource management guidance that is part of NIMS and various resource management and mutual aid systems commonly in use today.

-You have the opportunity to participate!
+You have the opportunity to participate – help inform national guidance!

 This is a Call to Action for all public safety agencies and organizations nationwide who own and/or manage resources that are used to respond to incidents of all types and sizes.
 Participating is easy – and by contributing, you are helping to inform NIMS and other locally-driven national guidance and programs.
 Instructions are provided below:

-- Only one questionnaire is needed per agency
+- Only one questionnaire is needed per agency.

-- All results are anonymous
+- All results are anonymous.

-- Response Period closes June 6, 2020
+- Response Period closes November 30, 2020.

-- Link to Questionnaire: https://survey123.arcgis.com/share/3a11944f3bdb4737a44f8fd2349b5553
+Link to Questionnaire: https://survey123.arcgis.com/share/3a11944f3bdb4737a44f8fd2349b5553

 Questions?
-If you have questions about this research study, please send email to Charlotte Abel with NAPSG Foundation at email@example.com.
+If you have questions about this research study, please send an email to Charlotte Abel with NAPSG Foundation at email@example.com.